Introduction

 Types of steel used in the manufacture of the body

-- Car bodies are made of thin sheet steel with a thickness ranging from 0.5 to 2.75 mm.
+- Car bodies are made from thin sheet steel with a thickness ranging from 0.5 to 2.75 mm.
 There are two main types:

-- Body panels made of quality stamped steel
+- Body panels made of high-quality stamped steel

 - High strength low alloy steel

-- Body panels made of quality stamped steel:
+- Body panels made of high-quality stamped steel:

-- These body panels are softer and more easily stamped.
+- These body panels are softer and easier to stamp.
 They stretch extremely well and are therefore not susceptible to unwanted cracking.

 - High strength low alloy steel: